 Photography is our passion – the pursuit of the best image is our motivation.
 At Leica, this includes everything from camera designers to Leica Store employees, from amateur to professional photographers.
 Often, the quest for the best image focuses on the technology of the products.
 However, emotions are triggered especially by fantastic photographs.

 For three month periods at a time, Leica Stores around the world will become places where you can experience and learn to master selected areas of photography.
-The current theme is “available light”.
+The current theme is “fashion”.
 We invite you here to discover useful and exciting information about the subject, to be delighted by the Leica look, attend a course at the Leica Academy, or go directly to a Leica Store.

 Our staff and photography experts at Leica Stores around the world, look forward to sharing their knowledge and know-how with you in person, offering you constructive and encouraging support across a range of technical and photographic matters.